chenghua-lin/chenghua-lin.github.io/index.md

 ***

 I am Professor of Natural Language Processing in the [Department of Computer Science](https://www.cs.manchester.ac.uk/), [The University of Manchester](https://www.manchester.ac.uk/).
 My research is centred around natural language processing and generation, machine learning, and the intersection between them.
 Specific interests include developing probabilistic generative and deep learning models for data-to-text generation, dialogue systems, text summarisation, metaphor processing, as well as representation learning for music and speech.
+My research has been funded by various funding bodies including: EPSRC, ESRC, Innovate UK, Royal Society, BBC Connected Studios, BBC News Lab.

  For more info, please visit my group page.

 I'm recruiting 1-2 PhD students for 2025 intake.
 Please send me your CV with a publication list if you are interested.